-The Feasibility Study for Songwe Hill and subsequent work identified a number of areas for potential cost optimisation, and the Company continues to evaluate these and other cost reduction opportunities in light of the currently weak rare earth market pricing environment.
+The DFS for Songwe Hill and subsequent work identified a number of areas for potential cost optimisation, and the Company continues to evaluate these and other cost reduction opportunities in light of the currently weak rare earth market pricing environment.

 On 26 January 2023, the Malawi Environmental Protection Agency ("MEPA") approved the ESHIA for Songwe Hill.
 The approval of the ESHIA is a significant achievement and an important milestone in the MDA approval process.
 As the MEPA approval is a precursor requirement for the granting of a mining licence, this achievement is expected to unlock significant stakeholder value and future investment for the development of Songwe Hill.
 On 10th November 2023 the Hon Minister Monica Chang'anamuno MP and her team from the Ministry of Mines visited the Songwe Hill project.
-Discussions with the Government of Malawi in relation to the MDA for Songwe Hill are ongoing.